 A firm based in Argentina called Evzen have also shared some close-up shots of the controller on Instagram and it displays not only the printed, iconic, symbols on the buttons, but they are etched in across the whole controller.

 There are also rumours that the controller could be designed to recognise you based on how you hold it.
 We do not expect this to be featured at launch but it will quite the nifty update should it ever come along.

 Some of the most eagerly anticipated PS5 games revealed include Godfall, Spider-Man: Miles Morales, Horizon Forbidden West, Oddworld: Soulstorm, Resident Evil 8, Demon’s Souls, Grand Theft Auto V, Hitman 3 and Gran Turismo 7.

-Despite the rumours, there’s currently been no confirmation on anticipated games such as God of War 2.
 Read our full list of confirmed PS5 games and rumours.